By Ulrike Cokl (originally written for Gesar Travel)

 Some final words for Bhutan travelers

 My bucket list of highlights in Bhutan can never be complete.
-Some aspects are worth mentioning in addition: Gesar tours can arrange specialized tours where you can choose a particular focus during your travels.
+Some aspects are worth mentioning in addition: Bhutan Homestay and our partners can arrange special interest tours where you can choose a particular focus during your travels.
 This can be anything from remote village visits and farmstays to textiles, pilgrimages, bird watching or traditional medicine, Sowa Rigpa.
 Let us know what interests you most and lectures and guided tours with experts can be arranged.
 Admittedly, additional activities may incur extra fees, but you will support local specialists and communities directly and non-bureaucratically.

 Travelling off the beaten track

 In Bhutan there is still a lot to be discovered.
 Hence it is always good to keep an open mind and remain flexible during your journey.
 It can be tedious to travel along unpaved roads to reach often times very remote villages.
 But at the end you encounter interesting activities such as cotton cultivation and cotton weaving in Chimoong, Pemagatshel.
 Sometimes ad-hoc changes might be necessary due to unforeseeable circumstances but you can consider that to be part of your authentic Bhutanese experience!